yohhoy/yamc/README.md

 Multiple threads can acquire shared lock to concurrently read shared data, or single thread can acquire exclusive lock to modify shared data.
 When readers and writers threads try to acquire lock simultaneously, there are some scheduling algorithm that determinate which thread can acquire next lock.

-These scheduling algorithm of shared mutex types are implemented with policy-based template class `basic_shared_(timed_)mutex<RwLockPolicy>`.
+These scheduling algorithm of shared mutex types are implemented with policy-based template class `basic_shared_(timed_)mutex<RwLockPolicy>`, except `yamc::fair::shared_(timed_)mutex` which implement fairness locking between readers and writers.
-You can tweak the algorithm by specifying `RwLockPolicy` when you instantiate shared mutex type, or define the following macro to change default behavior of all shared mutex types.
+You can tweak the algorithm by specifying `RwLockPolicy` when you instantiate shared mutex type, or define the following macro to change default behavior of these shared mutex types.

 Customizable macro: